bernxrd/SC1015-Mini-Project-FCS6-Team-5/README.md

 - plotted the histogram of Arbitrary generations of chips (based on the chip Architecture).
 - plotted violin plot to observe the distribution of all numerical variables.
 - plotted heatmap to observe correlation between each variable.
+- more explanation can be found inside the Notebook.

 ## Machine Learning Models